 The journalism was yet to be created that should stand firmly in the possession of powers of its own; that should be concerned with the passing and not the past… and should command the coming times with a voice that had still no sound but its echo of the present.

 Obviously no stranger to the power of a potent turn of phrase, it came to pass that Samuel Bowles III formed a close friendship with Whig Party mainstay and US Representative from Massachusetts Edward Dickinson and his family — and in particular, Dickinson's now more famous daughter Emily Dickinson, important American poet.
 Dickinson wrote some 40 of her poems in letters to Bowles.

-By 1854, Edward Dickinson and the rest of the Whig Party was on their heels due to the rise of the nativist Know-Nothing Party and their propaganda tactics (the party had been founded by dime novelist, Buffalo Bill promoter, and showman Ned Buntline, along with dime novelist and traveling performer "Iron Man" A.J.H.
-Duganne).
+By 1854, Edward Dickinson and the rest of the Whig Party was on their heels due to the rise of the nativist Know-Nothing Party and their propaganda tactics (Dime novelist, Buffalo Bill promoter, political agitator and showman Ned Buntline, as well as dime novelist and traveling performer "Iron Man" A.J.H.
+Duganne were both founding members of the party).
 About the Know Nothings, Bowles wrote in a March 31, 1854 editorial: